A fashionably late shift to improve speed-to-market times

 Syncing the entire, multi-dimensional value chain up with volatile consumer behavior requires advanced demand sensing abilities and a real-time union between your planning system and daily point-of-sale data.
 A planning platform needs to be able to ingest a large volume of data at a high frequency to enable early insight into potential new demand patterns.

-By employing these strategies, along with the technology that can support agile planning processes, brands enable timely response to purchasing behaviors to keep merchandise stocked and off the end-of-season clearance racks for better profits.
+By employing apparel demand planning, along with the technology that can support agile planning processes, brands enable timely response to purchasing behaviors to keep merchandise stocked and off the end-of-season clearance racks for better profits.
 Technology-led supply chain optimization improves brands’ chances of surviving in the digital-first generation.